-Cumulatively, all projects identified in Section 4.2, along with the Proposed Action, could result in longterm, minor to moderate impacts to water resources.
+Cumulatively, all projects identified in Section 4.2, along with the Proposed Action, could result in long-term, minor to moderate impacts to water resources.
 The development projects would result in similar adverse impacts as the Proposed Action.
 During construction of the projects, there would be short-term, minor impacts from the potential for sedimentation and the potential for spills; potential impacts to water quality during construction would be mitigated through AZPDES permit requirements.
+The existence of the former Phelps Dodge smelter site could result in adverse impacts from continued degradation of downstream water quality.

-Use of a new well to be constructed by the City of Douglas could cause minor to moderate impacts to local wells, the local aquifer, and ultimately the availability of groundwater, especially if construction schedules overlap.
+Use of a new temporary well by the City of Douglas could cause minor to moderate impacts to local wells, the local aquifer, and ultimately the availability of groundwater, especially if construction schedules overlap.
 The revitalization of the City of Douglas, which also considers the potential development of the SR-80 corridor, could result in an increase in population and businesses in the area.
 This population increase would result in higher water demands and, thus, higher rates of groundwater usage and higher drawdowns within the local aquifer.
 As part of the Cochise County-City of Douglas infrastructure project, an 800-foot radius of influence of a new well was estimated based on a theoretical drawdown calculation assuming uniform aquifer properties (Stantec 2020).
-Because the nearest identified well is located over 2,000 feet from the proposed well location, use of the well by projected regional users is not expected to interfere with other well users, though this analysis was based on uniform aquifer properties (Stantec 2022).
+Because the nearest identified well is located over 2,000 feet from the new temporary well, use of the new well by projected regional users is not expected to interfere with other well users, though this analysis was based on uniform aquifer properties (Stantec 2022).
+As discussed in Section 3.6.1.3, new developments in the Douglas AMA would be subject to the groundwater withdrawal restrictions of A.R.S. § 45-416.
 All future groundwater wells would be installed and permitted pursuant to state regulations.
 All wells would require an impact analysis per ADWR to determine if nearby wells would be impacted.
 An impact is defined as 10 feet of drawdown in a five-year period.

+Construction of the new connector road/James Ranch Road would result in long-term, moderate adverse impacts to the 1-percent-annual-chance floodplain located adjacent to the Commercial LPOE.
+Induced development in this area would increase the extent of the floodplain and flooding hazards in the immediate and downstream areas.
 The potential for flooding hazards could increase due to increased impervious area related to development projects in the City of Douglas.
-The streets improvements projects include drainage improvement along Pan American Avenue and 3rd Street, which would improve the management of stormwater, Additionally, the city's revitalization strategy includes working with GSA to provide walking path and green space which could offset potential flooding issues.
-The former Phelps Dodge smelter site could result in adverse impacts, such as groundwater contamination in local wells.
+The street improvement projects include drainage improvement along Pan American Avenue and 3rd Street, which would improve the management of stormwater.
+Additionally, the city's revitalization strategy includes working with GSA to provide walking path and green space which could offset potential flooding issues.